JensKlimke/jk/apps/whoami/docs/l0-prd.md

 ### PRD-3.3: Response Format
 Users need to receive the information in a format appropriate to their client:
 - JSON format for programmatic access
-- Plain text format for human readability in browsers
+- Plain text format for basic human readability
+- HTML format for enhanced visual presentation in browsers

 ## PRD-4: Non-functional Requirements